Hill vs Wooldridge Elementary: 34 Point TEA Gap in North Austin

 TEA Distinctions 2 of 6 earned Not eligible (F rated)

 Hill scored 92 in Student Achievement and 88 in Closing the Gaps.
 Both A and B ratings.
 Wooldridge scored 42 and 62 in the same domains.
-The gap in Student Achievement alone is 50 points, which is about as wide as you will see between any two Austin ISD campuses at a similar price point.
+The gap in Student Achievement alone is 50 points, which is about as wide as you will see between two Austin ISD campuses this close together at a similar price point.
 Wooldridge’s best showing is Closing the Gaps at 62 (a D), which is still 26 points below Hill’s 88 (a B).

 And again, the demographics explain much of the divergence.
 Wooldridge’s student body is 93.7% economically disadvantaged and 79% English learners.
 Hill’s is 15.7% and 9.6%.
 These are dramatically different student populations attending schools that are geographically neighbors, and the TEA data reflects challenges that extend far beyond any individual campus’s control.